TyrfingMjolnir/dotfiles_old/PurchaseRequirement.md

 ## Stop list

-* Composites, plastics and other synthetics.
-* Anything that becomes microplastics sooner or later.
+* Composites, plastics and other synthetics; anything that becomes microplastics sooner or later.
 * Plastic shopping bags, including redonkolous hemp or fiber immitations.

 ## Go list